 “With the budget I’m on, I’m thinking about it.
 At least I know what’s being played.
 I’m just confused as to how to do it.”

-“What about creating a play list on iTunes and then hooking the laptop into the sound system.
-We are having our 16 year old tech-savy nephew run the system and trouble shoot any problems (he’s a good kid and we trust him) Also, we have asked one of the groomsman to serve as MC for the evening.”
+“What about creating a playlist on iTunes and then hooking the laptop into the sound system?
+We are having our 16-year-old tech-savvy nephew run the system and troubleshoot any problems (he’s a good kid and we trust him) Also, we have asked one of the groomsmen to serve as MC for the evening.”